Stewart Island/Rakiura has a unique opportunity to be internationally recognised as a Dark Sky Sanctuary.

 As part of this process all lighting on the island will be assessed with recommendations for improvement made where necessary.

-The official application for Stewart Island/ Rakiura to become a Dark Sky Sanctuary is being prepared by an independent consultant in conjunction with Venture Southland and Stewart Island Promotion Association.
+Ab official application for Stewart Island/ Rakiura to become a Dark Sky Sanctuary has been prepared by an independent consultant in conjunction with Venture Southland and Stewart Island Promotion Association.

-The application will include a Lightscape Management Plan, details of community support, key geographical information about Stewart Island and Rakiura, which translates to ‘land of the glowing skies’, and the benefits sanctuary status would bring to the island.
+The application includes a Lightscape Management Plan, details of community support, key geographical information about Stewart Island and Rakiura, which translates to ‘land of the glowing skies’, and highlights the benefits sanctuary status would bring to the island.

 If successful, a sanctuary would provide the ideal opportunity to showcase the special characteristics of the southern night sky, and would see Stewart Island/Rakiura become the fifth Dark Sky Sanctuary in the world.